 It has everything I've always loved about my home state of California: laidback beach vibes, an active lifestyle, a love for the outdoors, quality people, and very manageable weather.
-And, after having live in both SF and LA, I can say it's a perfect mix of north and south: chill enough that nothing's ever taken too seriously but with an edge of European sophistication that you might not expect in Central California.
+And, after having live in both San Francisco and Los Angeles, I can say it's a perfect mix of north and south: chill enough that nothing's ever taken too seriously but with an edge of European sophistication that you might not expect in Central California.

 Speaking of Europe, Santa Barbara is nicknamed the "American Riviera," but I don't think I really appreciated just how much it's like the French and Italian Rivieras until this latest trip.
 Countless times I've stopped over for a night passing through Santa Barbara as I trek up or down California Highway 1, but I've rarely just stayed put.

-The key to road tripping in California is making sure you hit the road outside of commuting hours.
+The key to road-tripping in California is making sure you hit the road outside of commuting hours.
 That said I left Los Angeles around midday and made it north in time for an afternoon hike.
 One of the things I treasure most about the California coast is how many different hikes we have—be the seaside or back into a valley—but one I'm partial to in the Santa Barbara area is the Cold Springs hike.
 If you hit it up when we've had some rain, there are a number of creeks and mini waterfalls.
-But, since we've been drought stricken for going on 5 years, we didn't get a peek of any water.
+But, since we've been drought-stricken for going on 5 years, we didn't get a peek of any water.
 Even so, the hike is worth it—a steep hike that rewards you with a panorama back on the city.

 That night I headed to dinner at Sama Sama Kitchen— a place I've had on my Santa Barbara bucket list ever since they opened.
 If you've been to Santa Barbara in the past and only encountered fratty bars and mediocre tacos, then you should head to Sama Sama because it's represents everything interesting in the city's food scene right now—a celebration of local flavors with a creative global twist.

-The next morning we met up for breakfast (legit croissants from Renauds, merci beaucoup) and a boat ride around the harbor.
+The next morning we met up for breakfast (legit croissants from Renaud's, merci beaucoup) and a boat ride around the harbor.
 To be honest, I wasn't really sold on the idea of putting around the harbor but I was totally pleasantly surprised.
 After a jaunt up and down the coast courtesy of the Harbour Patrol—where I was schooled on Santa Barbara history—we headed back to the harbour and over to Santa Barbara Fish Market to try some local fish.